piquet8/exp_ass1/README.md

 * Inside of the [oracle.py](https://github.com/piquet8/exp_ass1/blob/master/scripts/oracle.py) script there is the `/Check_id` service: it provides a boolean value.
 Request/reply interactions are done via a service file [Check_id.srv](https://github.com/piquet8/exp_ass1/blob/master/srv/Check_id.srv) which has an empty request field and  a boolean response field.
 When the robot calls this service the oracle node check if the ID found is the winning ID
 * Inside of the [move_to_room.py](https://github.com/piquet8/exp_ass1/blob/master/scripts/move_to_room.py) script there is the `/Change_room` service: it provides a boolean value.
 Request/reply interactions are done via a service file [Move_to_room.srv]https://github.com/piquet8/exp_ass1/blob/master/srv/Move_to_room.srv which has an empty request field and a boolean response field.
 When the robot calls this service the move_to_room node takes the target position and sends a boolean value True.
 ## Parameters
-They are inside of the assignment.launch and are:
+They are inside of the [ass1_exprob.launch](https://github.com/piquet8/exp_ass1/blob/master/launch/ass1_exprob.launch) and are:
 - `state` for the individuation of the current state of the robot, it can be 0 or 1
 - `ID` is the value identifying of the hypothesis
 - `WHO` is the value of the person of the hypothesis